Orlando Fishing Charter Frequently Asked Questions

 Do I need to buy a fishing license?

-No. I provide a license for all my clients
+No. I provide a license for all my clients.

 How many people will fit on your boat?

 My 16ft Hewes flats boat has room for 2 anglers to sight fish at the same time using spinning tackle.
-For fly fishing trips, if there is a second angler, the will not be able to stand on the front deck at the same time and will be using spinning tackle.
+For fly fishing trips, if there is a second angler, they will not be able to stand on the front deck at the same time and will be using spinning tackle.
 Sometimes, I will take three passengers, usually on kids trips.
 The only way three people can fish at the same time is to anchor and fish with natural baits with no casting.

 Does your boat have a shade top or seats?